MosesSupposes/Purescript-By-Example/text/chapter7.md

 {{#include ../exercises/chapter7/src/Data/AddressBook/Validation.purs:validatePerson1Ado}}
 ```

-In the first two lines, we use the `nonEmpty` function to validate a non-empty string. `nonEmpty` returns an error (indicated with the `Left` constructor) if its input is empty, or a successful empty value (`unit`) using the `Right` constructor otherwise.
-We use the sequencing operator `*>` to indicate that we want to perform two validations, returning the result from the validator on the right.
-In this case, the validator on the right simply uses `pure` to return the input unchanged.
+In the first two lines, we use the `nonEmpty1` function to validate a non-empty string. `nonEmpty1` returns an error indicated with the `Left` constructor if its input is empty, otherwise it returns the value wrapped with the `Right` constructor.

 The final lines do not perform any validation but simply provide the `address` and `phones` fields to the `person` function as the remaining arguments.